 Typically a website will be clear about how to upload a document to their specific page.
 You’ll be looking for an “Upload” button, and from there will select the file you’re looking for.

 Uploading a document is a simple two to three step process.
-For more simple processes and round the clock help, fill out the form below to see a demo of eFileCabinet.
+For more simple processes and round the clock help, discover eFileCabinet’s document management software, Rubex.
 We can make your day-to-day office work equally as simple as uploading a document.
-We have systems to help organize documents to promote a more streamlined workflow, direct and clear sharing capabilities, as well as business automation techniques to get calendars, task lists, and key target dates in order.
+Our system helps organize documents to promote a more streamlined workflow, clear sharing capabilities, as well as business automation techniques to get calendars, task lists, and key target dates in order.